gabrieldejesus/gabrieldejesus/README.md

 About me:

 - 🔭 I am currently working at Rocketseat as a software developer
-- 🌱 I'm currently learning JavaScript, ReactJS and NodeJS
+- 🌱 I'm currently learning Three.js and WebGL
 - ✊🏽 I try to collaborate on social impact projects
 - 💡 I try to help people who are starting in programming
 - 💬 Ask me about anything, but know that I'm passionate about technology